Bu Liao Qing (1947 film)

-Bu Liao Qing (不了情 (Unending Love)) is a 1947 Chinese film directed by Sang Hu and written by Eileen Chang (who was at the time one of the country's most popular writers).
+Bu Liao Qing (不了情 (Unending Love)) is a 1947 Chinese film.
+It is the first film collaboration between director Sang Hu and writer Eileen Chang (who was at the time one of the country's most popular writers).

 Plot

 The film's plot is loosely modeled after Charlotte Brontë's Jane Eyre and is considered an example of a sentimental wenyi picture.